sericson0/TigerTango/README.md

 This is where TigerTango comes in.
 It provides an interface that has removed what is not needed and added features that are useful for DJing tango.

-You can load a stable version directly from Virtual DJ, or can install the development version from Github https://github.com/sericson0/TigerTango
+There are two ways to load TigerTango.
+You can load version directly from Virtual DJ, or can install the development version from Github https://github.com/sericson0/TigerTango

 > [!IMPORTANT]
 > Because of the additional safety features added to the development version, we currently recommend you follow the steps for downloading from GitHub.